ilecipi/bazo-client/README.md

 * `--header`: (default: 0) Set header flag
 * `--fee`: (default: 1) Set transaction fee
 * `--txcount`: The sender's current transaction counter
-* `--rootkey`: Load root's private key from this file
+* `--rootwallet`: Load root's private key from this file
 * `--setBlockSize`: Set the size of blocks (in bytes)
 * `--setDifficultyInterval`: Set the difficulty interval (in number of blocks)
 * `--setMinimumFee`: Set the minimum fee (in Bazo coins)